rileyhales/river-route/docs/index.md

 # River-Route

 The `river-route` Python package is a tool for routing catchment runoff volumes on vector stream networks using the Matrix Muskingum Cunge Method.
+It implements a matrix form of the Muskingum Cunge routing method first published by [Cedric David in 2011](https://doi.org/10.1175/2011JHM1345.1) and corrected by Riley Hales in 2024.

 ## Installation

-It is recommended to install `river-route` in its own environment so you can ensure the latest versions of all the dependencies and to protect the environment that produces your model results from accidents.
+!!! note
+    Refer to the [Basic Tutorial](tutorials/basic-tutorial.md) and [Advanced Tutorial](tutorials/advanced-tutorial.md) for more complete instructions.

 `river-route` is currently only available from source.
+To get the highest performance, you may want to install in a dedicated conda environment with the latest version of python and the dependencies.

 ```commandline
 git clone https://github.com/rileyhales/river-route